 Through a settlement or award, you may be able to obtain full compensation for:

 Each plaintiff will obtain different amounts since no two plaintiffs suffer the exact same losses.

 At Banville Law, our attorneys work on a contingency fee because we know that our clients are already struggling to pay their bills.
-This means that any fee we collect it taken directly out of the compensation that we obtain for you.
-If we don’t win, our lawyers don’t get paid.
-It’s that simple.
+This means that any fee we collect is taken directly out of the compensation that we obtain for you.
+If we don't win, our lawyers don't get paid.
+It's that simple.